queueit/KnownUser.V3.Akamai/README.md

 ```

 ### QueueIT variables
 To integrate with QueueIT Akamai connector it is required to define queueit variables in your Akamai property.
-These variables should be named as 'PMUSER_QUEUEIT_CUSTOMERID', 'PMUSER_QUEUEIT_CONFIG_TYPE', 'PMUSER_QUEUEIT_SECRET_KEY', 'PMUSER_QUEUEIT_API_KEY' and of type 'Hidden' in Akamai property manager.
+These variables should be named as 'PMUSER_QUEUEIT_CUSTOMERID', 'PMUSER_QUEUEIT_CONFIG_TYPE', 'PMUSER_QUEUEIT_SECRET_KEY', 'PMUSER_QUEUEIT_API_KEY'
+and of type **Hidden** in Akamai property manager.
 The following table describes the options for variable values.

 | Variable | Required | Value |
 | :---: | :---: | :---: |